Table of Contents

 Ammunition can't go in carry-on baggage, but you may transport it in checked baggage.
 Firearm magazines and ammunition clips, whether loaded or empty, must be securely boxed or included within a hard-sided case containing an unloaded firearm.
 Small arms ammunition, including ammunition not exceeding .75 caliber and shotgun shells of any gauge, may be carried in the same hard-sided case as the firearm.

 So essentially, if you have magazines, clips, or speed loaders, they need to be within the SAME locked and secured container as your unloaded firearm.
 It doesn't matter if they are loaded or empty.

-That said a box of ammunition can be, but is not required to be, in that same locked container.
+That said, a box of ammunition can be, but not required to be, in that same locked container.
 It can be elsewhere in the checked luggage.

-Further, according to 49 CFR 175.10 the ammunition must be secured and packed in boxes or other packaging specifically designed to carry small amounts of ammunition.
+Further, according to 49 CFR 175.10, the ammunition must be secured and packed in boxes or another packaging specifically designed to carry small amounts of ammunition.
 A sock full of loose rounds or even just one loose round at the bottom of your bag is a deal-breaker and will not fly.

 What Qualifies as A Firearm That Has to Be Checked?

-The ATF controls what is defined as a firearm or not and there isn't a simple definition I can share here.
-On a case by case basis, the ATF points at something and says yes that is or no that is not a firearm.
-If it can fire a projectile with some sort of powder-based charge or propulsion I would say for our purposes you should assume it is a firearm and needs to be checked following all of these procedures.
+The ATF has a definition of what is a firearm and what is not.
+It isn't a simple definition I can share here.
+On a case-by-case basis, the ATF points at something and says yes, that is or no, that is not a firearm.
+If it can fire a projectile with some sort of powder-based charge or propulsion, I would say you should assume it is a firearm and check it in following all of these procedures.

 Also, note that I am not clear about the policy relating to certain firearm parts.
-The TSA does explicitly say that optics (scopes etc) are okay in carry-on bags but they are not specific about what gun parts would and would not be okay.
-I would always err on the side of caution and not try to carry on any firearm part.
+The TSA explicitly says that optics (scopes etc.) are okay in carry-on bags, but they are not specific about what gun parts would and would not be okay.
+Therefore, I would always err on the side of caution and not try to carry on any firearm part.

 However, it doesn't stop there.
 The TSA also states: